uvalib/thetaper/_posts/2016-11-14-working-the-ref-on-copyright-office-reform.md

 ---
 layout: post
-published: false
+published: true
 comments: true
 date: '2016-11-14 14:18 -0500'
 title: Working the Ref on Copyright Office Reform
 excerpt_separator: <!--more-->
-categories: ''
-excerpt: ''
 ---

+Change is in the air in Washington, D.C., and everyone is talking about it.
+Of course I'm referring to the Copyright Office.
 The [Washington Post](https://www.washingtonpost.com/entertainment/music/with-change-at-the-top-of-copyright-office-a-battle-brews-over-free-content/2016/11/07/a8c0b140-a4ea-11e6-8042-f4d111c862d1_story.html?curator=MusicREDEF) and the [Wall Street Journal](http://www.wsj.com/articles/a-copyright-coup-in-washington-1478127088) have both run pieces full of wild speculation about sinister forces conspiring with the new Librarian of Congress, Dr. Carla Hayden, to change the guard at the Copyright Office in order to, like, undermine copyright as we know it, man.
 Libraries let people read books for free, Don Henley told the *Post*, so firing Pallante must be part of a library-tech conspiracy to suppress the royalty rates YouTube pays to songwriters.

 Wait, what?